Should You Get A Flu Shot?

 • Are allergic to chicken eggs, or

-Did you know that athletes can use a flu shot to our benefit?
+Did you know that athletes can use a flu shot to their benefit?

 A University of Birmingham study showed that a short muscle-building session before receiving a flu shot can enhance the immune system’s response to the vaccine.
 Sixty college students took part in this study.
 A group of the students performed about 25 minutes of upper arm exercises 6 hours before the shot, while the others were sedentary.
 For the next five months, all of the participants had blood samples taken to measure cellular immune response.
 The researchers found that the acute stress of exercise can enhance a person’s antibody production.

-If flu shots are not offered where you work, most local pharmacies offer them without an appointment, and the flu vaccine cost is usually very reasonable.
+If flu shots are not offered where you work, most local pharmacies offer them without an appointment.
+The flu vaccine cost is often covered by healthcare insurance, and if not, it is usually very reasonable.